Wollivan/SquadronLeader/README.md

 - Kirk
 - Lila

-and thank you for their immediate help on release with getting the rules more readable
+A major thank you for their immediate help on release with getting the rules more readable, adding the Hex Grid rules and the d6 rules:

 - Pelle

-and for making sure the game met Open Source requirements
+and also for making sure the game met Open Source requirements:

 - penyuan
 - TechnologyClassroom